nwtime/ntpwww/content/en/archives/4.2.8-series/howto.md

 #### Pulse-per-Second Interface

-When the Pulse-per-Second Application Interface (RFC 2783) is present, a compact PPS interface is available to all drivers.
+When the Pulse-per-Second Application Interface ([RFC 2783](/reflib/rfc/rfc2783.txt)) is present, a compact PPS interface is available to all drivers.
 See the [Mitigation Rules and the Prefer Peer](/archives/4.2.8-series/prefer) page for further information.
 To use this interface, include the <code>timeppps.h</code> and <code>refclock_atom.h</code> header files and define the <code>refclock_atom</code> structure in the driver private storage.
 The <code>timepps.h</code> file is specific to each operating system and may not be available for some systems.

 To use the interface, call <code>refclock_ppsapi</code> from the startup routine passing the device file descriptor and <code>refclock_atom</code> structure pointer.
 Then, call <code>refclock_pps</code> from the timer routine passing the association pointer and <code>refclock_atom</code> structure pointer.
 See the <code>refclock_atom.c</code> file for examples and calling sequences.
-If the PPS signal is valid, the offset sample will be save in the circular buffer and a bit set in the association flags word indicating the sample is valid and the driver an be selected as a PPS peer.
+If the PPS signal is valid, the offset sample will be save in the circular buffer and a bit set in the association flags word indicating the sample is valid and the driver can be selected as a PPS peer.
 If this bit is set when the poll routine is called, the driver calls the <code>refclock_receive</code> routine to process the samples in the circular buffer and update the system clock.

 * * *